buyattib/expense-app-backend/README.md

 ## Database Migrations:
+- Migrations are controlled sets of changes developed to modify the structure of the objects within a relational database.
+They help transition database schemas from their current state to a new desired state.
+This means that a migration handles the changes on the code (the schema) and applies it to the database.

 - Always check the generated file and look at constraints, indexes, etc. to add names to them if they are not part of the naming dictionary.

 ### Inside the api container: